autocrypt/ame2016/README.md

 # AME2016: Automatic Mail Encryption unconf + hackathon

 It's high time we get emails end-to-end encrypted for massively more users than today.
 The AME2016 meetup at the Onion Offices in Berlin is where we want to discuss how to achieve that.
-The gathering is meant to be a meetup of mail client developers, crypto researchers and people involved with standardization, useability and other cross-cutting concerns.
+We are a group of mail-program developers and researchers from different projects and backgrounds who got together at the PGPSummit and OpenPGPConf in 2016.
+The gathering is meant for mail client developers, crypto researchers and people involved with standardization, useability and other cross-cutting concerns in mail encryption.
 It's an unconference meaning that everybody can just-in-time bring ideas for sessions, prototypes and whatnots.
-Some people will already meet a few days earlier for hacking and prototyping.

 ## dates and location